 For blockchain, the information can be exchanged in a matter of minutes.
 Once the data has been validated, it is replicated on different networks to ensure its security.

 Blockchain could bring significant progress in food safety by saving lives and cutting costs.
 Since permanent information records are maintained on the blockchain, there are fewer chances of incidents of contamination.

-Adopting blockchain can be a revolutionary solution to food supply chains since it can have greater clarity on an otherwise opaque path from harvest to sale.
+Adopting blockchain can be a revolutionary solution for food supply chains.
+They can have greater clarity on an otherwise opaque path from harvest to sale.
 All parties along the chain, however, need to follow the steps and embrace technological change.
 With global retail giants like Walmart and Carrefour leading the way, we can see supply chain players jumping on the bandwagon.

 Do you want to improve the traceability of products and the transparency of the supply chain for your agribusiness?
 Contact the experts of Oodles.
 We’re going to help you come up with the best technical solution for your specific needs.